There has been a growing awareness of the availability and application of sound level meter apps providing noise measurement functions.

 A significant portion of the noise measurement equipment sold in the UK and overseas is used for compliance with regulations such as the Control of Noise at Work (2005).

-Cirrus carried out its own brief survey among its customers to see if they are using any sound level meter apps and had considered the issue of accuracy.
+We carried out our own brief survey among our customers to see if they are using any sound level meter apps and had considered the issue of accuracy.

 |Are you or have you used a sound level meter app for work purposes?||Yes||No|